-The following graphs identify the Municipality's metrics to identify their current level of service for the bridges and culverts.
-By comparing the cost, performance (average condition) and risk year-over-year Morris-Turnberry will be able to evaluate how their services/assets are trending.
-The Municipality will use this data to set a target level of service and determine proposed levels for the regulation by 2025.
+The following tables identify the Municipality's metrics to identify their current level of service for the bridges and culverts.
+By comparing the cost, performance (average condition) and risk year-over-year, Morris-Turnberry will be able to evaluate how their services/assets are trending.